cube3power/atsd/rule-engine/notifications/webhook.md

 ## Overview

-The **webhook** [notification](../web-notifications.md) provides a way to send a pre-defined payload containing all alert window fields to an external HTTP service.
-The subscribing service is responsible for parsing, handling, and reacting to the received event.
+**Webhook** [notifications](../web-notifications.md) send a pre-defined payload containing all alert window fields to an external HTTP service.
+The subscribed service is responsible for parsing, handling, and reacting to the received event.

 ## Method